- Meaning & Learning

 Victoria Ratnaswamy, an active long-time member of Kol Hadash, IL, serves as the chair of a KH group called String Theory and is on their Steering and Youth Education committees.
 She is the parent of three children, who have attended Sunday School, two of whom are current HuJews participants.
 Victoria is a former high school history and social studies teacher and is involved in a variety of volunteer efforts including voter registration.

 Susan Ryan is co-chair of the SHJ Community Development and Enrichment Committee and the secretary of The City Congregation in New York City.
 She and her family have been members of The City Congregation for over 20 years, and her son grew up with Humanistic Judaism.
-Susan has served on City Congregation’s board since 2009, and she is also the community’s Sunday school administrator.
+Susan has served on City Congregation’s board since 2009.

 Sheila Sebor of Kol Hadash Humanistic Congregation in Lincolnshire, IL, is a past Chair of the Kol Hadash Steering Committee and currently serves as Membership Committee Chair.
 She has 25+ years’ experience managing a non-profit membership organization and is the chair of SHJ’s Jews for a Secular Democracy initiative.

-Zachary Barnett is the president of Or Adam Congregation in Phoenix, Arizona where he resides with his wife and two teenaged children, and proud to be a Jew of choice.
+Zachary Barnett is the president of Or Adam Congregation in Phoenix, AZ where he resides with his wife and two teen-aged children, and proud to be a Jew of choice.

 Darlene Basch is a past president of Machar and current rabbi committee chair.
 Happily retired from the State Department where she worked as a Russian Foreign Policy analyst, she now enjoys volunteering at an animal shelter and local arts venue.

-Stephanie Blum, Chair of the SHJ Ethical Values in Action Committee and a member of the Birmingham Temple, is an attorney for the Transportation Security Administration, where she defends the agency in personnel and EEO matters.
+Stephanie Blum, a member of the Birmingham Temple, is an attorney for the Transportation Security Administration, where she defends the agency in personnel and EEO matters.

 Stuart (Stu) Dolnick is relatively new to Humanistic Judaism and is hoping to get something started in the very promising city of Madison WI.
 His background is in the Conservative movement, and he was quite active in synagogues in both Milwaukee and Appleton (despite being totally alienated from the liturgy and practices of both institutions).
 He and his late wife retired to Middleton WI in 2015, where he is currently enjoying the many natural and cultural resources of the area.
 Just don’t ask him about winter there.